googleapis/gapic-generator-go/showcase/README.md

 ### Updating the Showcase version

-To update the version of Showcase referenced for artifact retrieval, change the `SHOWCASE_SEMVER` variable in `showcase.bash`, and the `showcaseSemver` in `main_test.go`.
-It is also good practice to update the `go.mod` to this version.
+To update the version of Showcase referenced for artifact retrieval, update the version in the `go.mod`.
+This version is extracted for use in artifact retrieval and ensures all the necessary dependencies are up to date.

 ### Cleaning up after the tests